-As mentioned, the flexibility of investing into your security operations centre and scalability options are there today.
-But for simplicity’s sake we normally suggest the customers to consider the following 3 options
+As mentioned, the flexibility of investing in your security operations center and scalability options are there today.
+But for simplicity’s sake, we normally suggest the customers consider the following 3 options

 1. SOC as a service

-This means that your security partner gradually takes over majority of security monitoring tasks, provides technology, advises you on prevention strategy and also reacts to a variety of incidents.
-In-house IT team focus on access rights management and making decisions about large incidents.
+This means that your security partner gradually takes over the majority of security monitoring tasks, provides technology, advises you on prevention strategies, and also reacts to a variety of incidents.
+The in-house IT team focuses on access rights management and making decisions about large incidents.

 3. A hybrid SOC